Seiyun, Yemen Guide

 Day Trips

-Approximately 2 hours by car from Seiyun (depending on road conditions) Known as the "Manhattan of the Desert," Shibam is a UNESCO World Heritage site famous for its mud-brick skyscraper buildings.
-This ancient walled city offers a glimpse into traditional Hadhrami architecture and a unique urban landscape unlike anywhere else in the world.
-Explore the narrow alleyways, admire the intricate facades, and imagine life within these towering earthen structures.
+Approximately 30-45 minutes by car from Seiyun.
+Known as the "Manhattan of the Desert," Shibam is a UNESCO World Heritage site famous for its mud-brick skyscraper buildings.
+This ancient walled city offers a unique glimpse into traditional Hadrami architecture and urban planning.
+Explore the narrow streets, admire the towering structures, and soak in the atmosphere of this remarkable historical site.

 Travel Time